alisaitbilgi/a-basic-php-website/README.md

 -filter option is for searching for one type of dedicated filtering.
 Multiple filters won’t work so please keep in mind and search with one option.

--In order to login quickly(without registering) please type;

 website url:   https://fromtheownerkom.000webhostapp.com/